COVID-19 Vaccines for Youth

 Getting a vaccine

-Youth who are aged 12 and older can walk in or book an appointment at many vaccine clinics in Hamilton to receive their first or second dose of a COVID-19 vaccine.
-Youth will have to be 12 years of age on the date of their vaccination.
-You can get your second dose 28 days after receiving a first dose.
+Youth who are turning 12 before the end of 2021 can walk in to many vaccine clinics in Hamilton to receive their first or second dose of a COVID-19 vaccine.

 Why should youth get vaccinated?

 Youth can get COVID-19 and spread it to others who might be at higher risk of illness, even if they don’t have symptoms.
 Children and youth typically experience mild symptoms; however, others can get very sick, require hospitalization and experience more serious and longer-lasting symptoms.
 In very rare cases, the virus can also cause death in children.

 Health Canada has approved the use of the Pfizer-BioNTech vaccine for those 12 years of age and older.
 This means that this vaccine:

 - is safe, effective and manufactured to the highest quality

 - can trigger an adequate immune response to protect youth against COVID-19